 Details on Yosemite Valley Lodge’s New Year’s Eve celebrations at 209-372-1403 or here.

-Head over to Big Trees Lodge in Wawona for vintage piano music, dinner and dancing on New Year’s Eve.
+Head over to Wawona Hotel in Wawona for vintage piano music, dinner and dancing on New Year’s Eve.
 Call 209-375-1425 for details and reservations or click here.

 Not up for big crowds and a party atmosphere?
 Why not DIY this New Year’s by going out for a day of ice skating followed by renting a cabin or stay in a B&B for a quiet, low key celebration.
 Our lodging guide lets you filter by region, budget and accommodation type, with an option for pet-friendly lodging, also.